cilium/cilium/Documentation/security/policy/language.rst

         // PortProtocol specifies an L4 port with an optional transport protocol type PortProtocol struct {
-                // Port is an L4 port number.
-For now the string will be strictly
+                // Port can be an L4 port number, or a name in the form of "http"
-                // parsed as a single uint16.
-In the future, this field may support
-                // ranges in the form "1024-2048"
+                // or "http-8080".
+EndPort is ignored if Port is a named port.
                 Port string `json:"port"`

+                // EndPort can only be an L4 port number.
+It is ignored when
+                // Port is a named port.
+                //
+                // +optional
+                EndPort int32 `json:"endPort,omitempty"`

                 // Protocol is the L4 protocol.
 If omitted or empty, any protocol
                 // matches.
 Accepted values: "TCP", "UDP", ""/"ANY"